HaaLeo/swarmlib/README.md

 When you like this package make sure to [star the repository](https://github.com/HaaLeo/swarmlib/stargazers).
 I am always looking for new ideas and feedback.

-In addition, it is possible to [donate via paypal](https://www.paypal.me/LeoHanisch/3eur).
+In addition, it is possible to sponsor this project via [PayPal](https://www.paypal.me/LeoHanisch/3eur) or [GitHub sponsors](https://github.com/sponsors/HaaLeo).